arunkpv/vsd-hdp/README.md

 # Step 3: Running the verilog simulation in step 2 will generate & dump the stimulus and output
-# signal values for the defined simulation duration in the testbench file to a vcd file.
+# signal values for the defined simulation duration in the testbench to a vcd file.
 # This can now be viewed using gtkwave.
 # Syntax: gtkwave <dumpfile.vcd>